Davenchy/dwall-manager/README.md

 - add scripts system 5%
 - add set random image as a wallpaper 0%
-- add time range for each component [to set random image as a wallpaper] 0%
+- add time range for each collection [to set random image as a wallpaper] 0%
 - add documentaion 0%
 - add load image from computer button 0%
 - create icon for the app 0%